fix8/fix8/README.md

 1. If you have already implemented a fix, and wish to make a pull request on Github, *create an issue in Jira first*.
 This will help us track the problem and ensure that the solution is properly tested.

-We welcome genuine problem reports and encourage users to help us improve the product - for you and with your help.
+We welcome genuine problem reports and encourage users to help us improve the software - for you and with your help.

 - If you are on [LinkedIn](https://linkedin.com) join the LinkedIn group **Fix8 Users and Developers** for more help and information about the Fix8 project.